ellipsis-drive/react-leaflet-package/README.md

 | maxMbPerTile        | the maximum mb to load per tile.
 Default 16mb |
 | maxTilesInCache        | The number of tiles to keep in cache.
 Default 500|
 | maxVectorsPerTile        | The maximum number of vectors to load per tile.
 Default 200|

+###Getting possible props
+You can do a https://api.ellipsis-drive.com/metadata POST request for a particular map to get the needed information to use the RasterLayer and VectorLayer componenent.

+See https://app.ellipsis-drive.com/developer/javascript/documentation#POST%20metadata for full Ellipsis Drive API documentation.